-Medicare covers some diabetes supplies and services under Medicare Part B, Part C, and Part D. Medigap may also help with costs.
+Medicare covers some diabetes supplies and medical services under Medicare Part B, Part C, and Part D. Medigap may also help with costs.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: